keithkeekw/MFI/README.md

-# MFI
+# MSA Focus International Repository
-MSA Focus International
+This is a repository where all important information will be stored and tracked.